HrutikKhade123/ANPR/README.md

 # ANPR

-AUTOMATED VEHICLE NUMBER PLATE DETECTIONAND & RECOGNITION :
+AUTOMATED VEHICLE NUMBER PLATE DETECTION & RECOGNITION :

  In this project, a Digital Image Processing-based prototype is de veloped.
 Actions such as Image Acquisition, enhancement that is pre